Yoga in Casablanca

 Yoga practice is often complemented by other lifestyle choices, such as a healthy diet and various sporting activities.
 In addition to a mouth-watering selection of upmarket restaurants and authentic street food, Casablanca also increasingly caters for the organic and health food community.
 The city’s two long beaches at Meryem and Ain Diab have a number of surf schools and excellent conditions for newbies and experienced surfers alike

 Yogablanca is a space dedicated to yoga, Tai Chi, and Pilates.
 With one main yoga shala, it is located in the heart of Quartier Gauthier in central Casablanca.

 Opened in 2010, Shanti Yoga Space has two yoga shalas situated on the ground floor of a residence away from the hustle and bustle of the city.

 One of only two places in the whole of Africa to offer regular Bikram classes, Om Yoga Studio provides classes that span the spectrum of yoga styles.
-This includes, Ashtanga, Vinyasa, Yin, Hatha, Power Yoga, Aerial Yoga, Pilates and specialised classes for women.
+This includes Ashtanga, Vinyasa, Yin, Hatha, Power Yoga, Aerial Yoga, Pilates and specialized classes for women.

-Shanti Space has a range of yoga styles such as, Hatha, Vinyasa and Ashtanga.
-There has also been the recent introduction of a specialised class for older practitioners.
+Shanti Space has a range of yoga styles such as Hatha, Vinyasa, and Ashtanga.
+There has also been the recent introduction of a specialized class for older practitioners.
 With a focus on combating loss of strength in old age, Senior Yoga can help reduce aches and pains and increase energy levels.